 Healthcare organizations have also suffered from the rigidity of inventory management models that rely heavily on third parties.
-While provider organizations have transitioned from "Just in Case" to "Just in Time (JIT) inventory" in recent years as a way to reduce cost and waste, COVID-19 revealed significant drawbacks of this approach.
-Risks include stock-outs, lack of control over product availability, and having to plan ahead with distributors and manufacturers to meet seasonal fluctuations and other changes in supply demand3.
+While provider organizations have transitioned from "Just in Case" to "Just in Time (JIT) inventory" in recent years as a way to reduce cost and waste, the pandemic revealed significant drawbacks of this approach.
+Risks included stock-outs, lack of control over product availability, and trying to plan ahead with distributors and manufacturers to meet seasonal fluctuations and other changes in supply demand3.

-Shawn Osborne, vice president of pharmacy and supply chain services at University Hospitals, Cleveland, noted there had been a "multi decade journey of wringing out costs," especially as the market has consolidated.
+Shawn Osborne, vice president of pharmacy and supply chain services at University Hospitals, Cleveland, noted there had been a "multi-decade journey of wringing out costs," especially as the market has consolidated.
 "The resilience on a global scale has kind of faded away.
 As we've gotten better price points, we've lost resilience."

-To overcome current issues related to the pandemic, and prepare for the future, health systems and hospitals must become more autonomous with their supply chain operations and increase the elasticity of their inventory management approaches.
+To overcome issues that arose during the pandemic, and prepare for a more resilient future, health systems and hospitals must become more autonomous with their supply chain operations and increase the elasticity of their inventory management approaches.

 It is time for healthcare organizations to broaden their resource networks by fostering new industry partnerships.
 Research has shown that sourcing from two suppliers instead of one can reduce a hospital's risk by up to 75 percent4.
-Because the U.S. healthcare industry's reliance on foreign PPE suppliers has been a major factor in supply shortages during the pandemic (particularly those in China), many healthcare organizations are now turning to domestic manufacturers in an effort to diversify sources and increase the likelihood of being able to secure supplies when needed.
+Because the U.S. healthcare industry's reliance on foreign PPE suppliers has been a major factor in supply shortages, many healthcare organizations are now turning to domestic manufacturers in an effort to diversify sources and increase the likelihood of being able to secure supplies when needed.